abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 	return population;
 }
 ```
-Notice we are getting the selected individuals through the method 'selectIndividuals', which returns a pair, the parents which will generate two new children through the method 'crossover'.
+Notice we are getting the selected individuals through the method 'selectIndividuals', that returns a pair, the parents which will generate two new children through the method 'crossover'.
 Let's first take a look at the method 'selectIndividuals':
 ``` C++ genetic_algorithm.cpp
 template <typename T>
 std::pair<T*, T*> selectIndividuals(T** population, size_t populationSize, float* fitnesses, float upperBound)